nirlipo/personal-web/content/home/service.md

 ### Senior Programme Committee

-- Association for the Advancement of Artificial Intelligence, `AAAI (2020)`
+- Association for the Advancement of Artificial Intelligence, `AAAI (2020,2021,2022)`
+- International Joint Conferences on Artificial Intelligence `IJCAI (2021,2022)`

 ### Programme Committee